-We have financed our operations primarily with proceeds from sales of our equity securities, including our initial public offering (IPO), private placements, a debt offering, public sales of our securities, and the exercise of outstanding warrants and stock options.
-Since our inception through December 31, 2019, our operations have been funded with an aggregate of approximately \$56.6 million from the sale and issuance of equity instruments and debt.
+We have financed our operations primarily with proceeds from sales of our equity securities, including our initial public offering, private placements of our securities, a debt offering, public sales of our securities and the exercise of outstanding warrants and stock options.
+Since our inception through December 31, 2020, our operations have been funded with an aggregate of approximately \$76.5 million from the sale and issuance of equity instruments and debt.

 Since inception, we have incurred significant operating losses.
-Our net losses were \$13.0 million and \$15.7 million for the years ended December 31, 2019 and 2018, respectively.
-Our net losses included \$3.2 million and \$4.7 million of non-cash expenses for years ended December 31, 2019 and 2018, respectively.
-Our net losses excluding non-cash expenses were \$9.8 million and \$11.0 million for the years ended December 31, 2019 and 2018, respectively.
-As of December 31, 2019, we had an accumulated deficit of \$53.0 million.
+Our net losses were \$16.3 million and \$13.0 million for the years ended December 31, 2020 and 2019, respectively.
+We incurred \$5.2 million and \$3.2 million in non-cash expenses during the years ended December 31, 2020 and 2019, respectively.
+Our net losses excluding non-cash expenses were \$11.1 million and \$9.9 million for the years ended December 31, 2020 and 2019, respectively.
+As of December 31, 2020, we had an accumulated deficit of \$69.3 million.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and from year to year.
-We anticipate incurring increasing expenses as we advance CB4211 through the clinic, and as we conduct preclinical development of our other research peptides, continue development of our MBTs and seek to expand our intellectual property portfolio.
+Although we anticipate incurring increasing expenses as we advance CB4211 through the clinic and as we conduct preclinical development of our other research peptides, the extent of that increase is uncertain at this time and subject to change due to the ongoing COVID-19 pandemic and other factors.